ElementalMP4/DiceRoll/README.md

 To run the application as-is, grab the executable from the releases.

 To build or edit the code yourself, download `Program.cs`

+I'm aware it's very scrappy and bad, but I was bored ok